theBoEffect/boilerplate/README.md

 If you'd rather use a different database or ODM, the following modifications are necessary:

-* change connection.js to the appropriate DB
+* change connection.ts to the appropriate DB
-* validate that slsapp and start both correctly implement connection.js
+* validate that slsapp and start both correctly implement connection.ts
-* in each of your api/resources, change the dal.js file to access the new DB using the new ODM/ORM
+* in each of your api/resources, change the dal.ts file to access the new DB using the new ODM/ORM

 ## Quickstart Run